korpiq/datafaser-spec/parts.md

 # Parts of datafaser language and setup

+This document turned out to go into too many details at once.
+I'll try another approach in another file.

 1. `Datafaser language` only describes how to transform data.
 2. `Datafaser setup` connects datafaser run to its environment.
 3. Both parts are required to be implemented by a datafaser runner.